diegurrio/mastering-room-migrations/README.md

 database.execSQL("ALTER TABLE Student_backup RENAME TO Student")
 ```

-You can see a pull request implementing and testing this type of migration [here](https://github.com/AdamMc331/mastering-room-migrations/pull/2).

 # Changing The Data Type Of A Field

 Similar to the removing a field example, SQLite doesn't support the action of changing a data type.
 Instead, we need to create a back up table, copy everything over, and rename it.

-Keep in mind the type of data is important in this change.
-In the [sample pull request](https://github.com/AdamMc331/mastering-room-migrations/pull/3) we are moving from an integer to a floating point number.
-Moving from a number to a string type may be more complicated.

 Here is an example of this change: